To provide refuge to animals in need and promote compassion for all.

 From a very young age, Jen knew that she wanted to share her life with animals.
 She has worked in many animal related jobs, has a degree in biology and completed two years of vet school in New Zealand before she and Will started their family.
 Jen has been helping animals since she was a child and became more seriously involved in animal rescue while she and Will were teaching English in rural South Korea in 2003.
 There they rescued and rehomed many dogs.
-Jen has been a vegetarian since she was a teenager and their time in South Korea prompted Will to change his eating habits - realizing the hypocrisy of condemning dog and cat meat consumption while continuing to eat other animals.
-Jen and Will have been vegan for the past 10 years and are raising three children who are as appalled by the idea of eating cows and chickens as most people are by the idea of eating dogs and cats.
+Jen had been a vegetarian since she was a teenager and their time in South Korea prompted Will to change his eating habits - realizing the hypocrisy of condemning dog and cat meat consumption while continuing to eat other animals.
+Jen, Will and have been vegan for the past decade and are raising children who are as appalled by the idea of drinking animal milk and eating chickens as most people are by the idea of eating dogs and cats.